 American skullcap is native to North America, but it is now widely cultivated in Europe and other areas of the world.
-It has been used for more than 200 years as a mild relaxant and as a therapy for anxiety, nervous tension, and convulsions, however, more research is needed to support that claim.
+It has been used for more than 200 years as a mild relaxant and as a therapy for anxiety, nervous tension, and convulsions.
+Studies show American skullcap has significant antioxidant effects, and may help protect against neurological disorders, such as Alzheimer's disease, Parkinson's disease, anxiety, and depression.
+There's even some evidence to suggest that American skullcap may inhibit food allergic response.
 Today, other herbs (such as valerian) are more commonly used, although American skullcap may be combined with other calming herbs in some preparations.

 American skullcap derives its name from the caplike appearance of the outer whorl of its small blue or purple flowers.
-It is a slender, heavily branched plant that grows to a height of 2 - 4 feet and blooms each July.
+It is a slender, heavily-branched plant that grows to a height of 2 to 4 feet and blooms each July.
 It grows wild in woods and meadows.

 Chinese skullcap is related to and resembles American skullcap, but it is a different plant.
 Its single stems bear a profusion of blue or purple flowers.

-American skullcap -- The parts used for medicinal purposes are the leaves.
-These are harvested in June from a 3 - 4 year old skullcap plant.
+The leaves are used for medicinal purposes.
+These are harvested in June from a 3- to 4-year-old skullcap plant.

 American skullcap is available as a powder or liquid extract.